 Remove File Type Associations using Registry Editor

-Associating a file type with a program can be done via several ways such as using the Open with dialog and selecting the Always use this app to open checkbox, or via Default Programs or Default Apps.
-File type association is very helpful, but it might get corrupted which can cause a file to be opened with another application that may not suitable.
+Associating a file type with a program can be done in several ways, such as using the Open with dialog and selecting the Always use this app to open checkbox, or via Default Programs or Default Apps.
+File type association is very helpful, but it might get corrupted, which can cause a file to be opened with another application that may not be suitable.
 In this case, you should remove file type associations for the file to stop opening the file with the associated app by default.

 For the purposes of this post, let’s assume you’ve incorrectly associated a file type named .bak, you can easily reset all Apps and File Associations to default in Windows 11/10.
 But, if you want to remove the association instead, you can perform the task using the registry by following our instructions below.
 In the case where all the file extensions have changed to some unknown file format, this could help!

 - Press Windows key + R to invoke the Run dialog.

 - In the Run dialog box, type regedit and hit Enter to open Registry Editor.

 - Navigate or jump to the registry key path below:

 - At the location on the right pane, make a note of the (default) value data.
 It’s the ProgID associated with that file type.

 - Now, right-click the key .bak and choose Delete.